The Most Urgent Question of

 this mandate defunct in favor of the rehabilitation of

-bodies, societies, economies, and “the environment”.
+bodies, societies, economies, and “the environment.”
 That

-the passing material environment of man is infinitely
+the passing material environment of man is infinitely less

-most Catholics whose mantra increasingly coincides with the
+whose mantra increasingly coincides with the world’s:

-conversion away from this world ... and to Christ.
+this world ... and to Christ.

 Shame!
 Shame on us!
 By our silence, our fear of being